suthakaranr/suthakaranr.github.io/pages/Education.md

 * Ph.D. in Statistics, Bowling Green State University, OH, USA, 2020
 * M.A. in Mathematics, University of Nebraska at Omaha, NE, USA, 2015
-* Postgraduate Diploma in Applied Statistics, University of Peradeniya, Peradeniya, Sri Lanka, 2013
+* Postgraduate Diploma in Applied Statistics, University of Peradeniya, Sri Lanka, 2013
 * B.Sc.
-(Hons) in Statistics & Operations Research, University of Peradeniya, Peradeniya, Sri Lanka, 2010
+(Hons) in Statistics & Operations Research, University of Peradeniya, Sri Lanka, 2010

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->